redd4ford/spider/README.md

 - [x] Implement a record iterator to display the output for `get`
 - [x] Implement `--no-cache` and `--no-logtime` parameters for decorators
+- [x] Implement DB switch -- done this as a `--db-type` parameter, switched to configparser

 ## Why?